The Secretary of State was asked—

 I thank my hon.
 Friend for highlighting the help that we are providing to the high street through our future high streets fund.
 As he says, this will enable local areas to develop and fund plans to make their high streets and town centres fit for the future.
 We will be supporting local leadership with a high streets taskforce, giving high streets and town centres expert advice on how to adapt and thrive, and it will be possible for local businesses to work with their local authorities to develop the plans that will indeed ensure that we continue to have plans for the high street that are fit for our towns and cities.

 Last week, the Prime Minister inadvertently misled the House in response to my hon.
 Friend the Member for Bradford South (Judith Cummins) over police pensions.
 This week, it has emerged that the National Police Chiefs’ Council has taken the unprecedented step of threatening legal action against the Government over their £165 million raid on pensions.
-Is not it the case that, under the Prime Minister’s leadership, this Government have destroyed relations with the police so considerably that they have risked public safety?
+Is it not the case that, under the Prime Minister’s leadership, this Government have destroyed relations with the police so considerably that they have risked public safety?

 The hon.
 Lady is wrong in her portrayal of what has happened.
 I said that the pensions issue had been known about for a number of years, and indeed it has been known about for a number of years.
 We are committed to public sector pensions that are fair to public workers but also fair to the taxpayer.
 It is important that the costs of those public sector pensions are understood and fully recognised by the Government.
 The Budget has made it clear that £4.5 billion is available next year to support public services in managing these increased pension costs, and my right hon.
 Friend the Home Secretary is working closely with the police to understand the impact of the pension changes and to ensure we make the right funding decisions to support frontline services.